 During the 16th century European societies experienced a major energy crisis.
 A rapid growth in population and industrial activity caused a serious depletion of wood-fuel supplies.
 Coal and petroleum were not yet in the works, so this was indeed a major problem.
-In response to this crisis most every society (except the English) developed techniques to get the most out of wood fuel.
-This involved optimizing combustion efficiency and finding ways to harvest/utilize as much of the thermal energy as possible.
+In response to this crisis most every society (except the English) refined techniques to get the most out of wood fuel.
+This involved optimizing combustion efficiency and finding ways to harvest and utilize as much of the thermal energy as possible.
 From these efforts wood-fired radiant earth heaters, or ‘masonry heaters’ became commonplace.

 Masonry heater with kettle deck and heated bench

 Masonry (mass) heaters (including rocket mass heaters) are highly efficient wood-burning appliances that offer exceptional levels of comfort.
-They burn wood at very high temperatures over a short period of time, and then store the heat in their dense earthen mass before gradually releasing it into the living space.
-The thermal energy from a quick hot fire (usually 1 or 2 hours) is slowly emitted from the mass over the next 8 to 24 hours in gentle far-infra-red wavelengths.
+They burn wood rapidly at very high temperatures, and then store the heat in their dense earthen mass before gradually releasing it into the living space.
+The thermal energy from a quick hot (1 -2 hour) fire is absorbed into the mass and slowly emitted over the next 12 – 24 hours in gentle far-infra-red wavelengths.
 Soaking up warmth from the heater’s body is much like soaking up rays of sunshine, which is why some people call these heaters ‘a piece of the sun’.

 Pollution-free combustion of wood is contingent upon 3 factors: time, temperature and turbulence.
 When wood is burned hot (over 700c) with an optimal rate of draft and fuel mixing conditions, combustion of wood gasses is over 85% complete (100% is impossible due to the presence of ballast gasses).
-This is a far cry above the 10% to 20% efficiency of older metal box stoves.
-A well-built masonry heater produces less than 0.5 grams of particulate matter per kilo of wood, with average carbon-monoxide levels well under 500 parts per million.
-These numbers are very close to the combustion efficiency of propane and natural gas, but without all the negative consequences associated with the oil and gas industry.
+This is a far cry above the 20% to 30% efficiency of smouldering old metal box stoves.
+A well-built masonry heater produces less than 0.5 grams of particulate matter per kilo of wood, with average carbon-monoxide levels under 500 parts per million.
+These numbers are very close to the combustion efficiency of propane and natural gas, but without all the negative consequences associated with oil and gas industries.

 Mass heater with cooktop, oven and heated bench.